Pistons vs. Timberwolves odds, prediction: 2026 NBA picks for Saturday, March 28 from proven model

 Two of the top teams in the NBA clash when the Eastern Conference-leading Detroit Pistons battle the Minnesota Timberwolves, who are the fifth seed in the West, in a key matchup on Saturday.
 Detroit is coming off a 129-108 win over the New Orleans Pelicans on Thursday, while Minnesota defeated Houston 110-108 on Wednesday.
 The Pistons (53-20), who have won five of six, are 24-11 on the road this season.
 The Timberwolves (45-28), who are 5-5 over their past 10 games, are 25-13 on their home court.
 Detroit will still be without Cade Cunningham (lung), while Anthony Edwards (knee) is out for Minnesota.

 Tipoff from Target Center in Minneapolis is set for 5:30 p.m.
 ET.
-The Timberwolves are 2.5-point favorites in the latest Pistons vs. Timberwolves odds from.
-DraftKings Sportsbook, while the over/under for total points scored is 223.5.
+Detroit is a 1.5-point favorite in the latest Timberwolves vs. Pistons odds from.
+DraftKings Sportsbook, while the over/under for total points scored is 222.5.
 Before making any Pistons vs. Timberwolves picks, check out the Pistons vs. Timberwolves predictions from the SportsLine Projection Model.

 New users can claim a special offer by signing up for DraftKings Sportsbook.
 Visit our DraftKings promo code review right now to see their latest offers and get started.